 Explore colorful fiber arts of the Kuna Indians.
 Work with classmates to create a vibrant Mola Mural to showcase contemporary and traditional motifs.

-Design your mola.
-Outline your mola’s main character in the center of the cloth with Crayola Fabric Markers.
+Working in teams of two, students design their molas.
+Encourage each team to outline the mola's main character in the center of the cloth with Crayola Fabric Markers.
 Make more outlines, each within the other, following the contours of the character.
 Add other bright colors between outlines.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.